Veteran tree: Definition

+Ancient trees exist in many forms and sizes, with ages ranging according to species and environment, with some lasting for hundreds of years; smaller trees, such as in orchards, can exhibit veteran characteristics after only a few decades.
+A girth of more than 3 meters at 1.5 meters could be used as a measure to identify if a tree is a veteran.
+However, other veteran tree characteristics may be taken into account, and alternative girths may be established for different tree species.

-Ancient trees often have features of particularly high nature conservation value, such as dead limbs, hollows, rot-holes, water pools, seepages, woodpecker holes, splits, loose bark, limbs reaching the ground, and epiphytic plants and lichens.
-Few of these features are found on younger trees, and they provide habitats for very many species of animals and fungi, some of which are rare.
+Ancient trees often have features of particularly high nature conservation value, such as dead limbs, hollows, rot holes, water pools, seepages, woodpecker holes, splits, loose bark, limbs reaching the ground, and epiphytic plants and lichens.
+Few of these features are found on younger trees, and they provide habitats and foraging grounds for many species of animals and fungi, some of which are rare.
 Such features are sometimes removed or damaged by pruning or other arboricultural practices.

+Ancient trees can be found in various locations, from dense woodlands to hedgerows, village greens, and ancient parks and wood pastures.
+They thrive in a variety of settings, such as dense woodland, but are more commonly found as hedgerow trees, on village greens, and in ancient parks and other wood pastures.

-Many of the oldest trees are pollards.
-Pollarding is a method of heavily pruning trees by cutting the tree above the browse height of animals.
-This cultural activity has largely died out in the UK, except with street trees.
+Many of the oldest trees are pollards, which is a method of heavily pruning trees by cutting the tree above the browse height of animals.
+This cultural practice has mostly died out in the UK, except for street trees.

-Ancient trees occur in many situations, occasionally in dense woodland, but more commonly as hedgerow trees, on village greens, and in ancient parks and other wood pastures.

 United Kingdom

 Ancient trees occur more frequently in Great Britain than in many other parts of northern Europe.
 In the United Kingdom in recent years, these trees are being recorded by the Ancient Tree Hunt so that a national database can be created.
 Mass participation by thousands of eager volunteers led to the success of this initiative.

 Although some initiatives have strict rules on how to measure the girth and use GPS devices to document the location of such trees accurately, other schemes rely on members of the public to report large trees.
 The public has been encouraged to hug big trees in their area to get a measure of their size and report their findings to Natural England or another veteran tree organization.
 19th-century maps are also being used to find old trees in places such as Cambridgeshire.